gbertello/dkm/README.md

-# What is ndk?
+# What is dkm?
 A user-friendly executable to manage docker deployments in NodeJS

 # Usage:
-Install ndk as a npm package:
+Install dkm as a npm package:

-    npm install -g ndk
+    npm install -g dkm

 Create application directory: